wcgordon1/devout-ai/.devcontainer/README.md

    > **Note:** If launching times out, you can increase the value of `timeout` in the "VS Code", "Attach Main Process", "Attach Extension Host", and "Attach to Shared Process" configurations in [launch.json](../../.vscode/launch.json).
 However, running `./scripts/code.sh` first will set up Electron which will usually solve timeout issues.

-3. After a bit, Code - OSS will appear with the debugger attached!
+3. After a bit, Code - OSS will apblueberry with the debugger attached!

 Enjoy!